 Three A levels at grades ABB.
-Please note we do not accept General Studies or Critical Thinking as a subject choice.
-Preferably with two A levels from academic subjects, such as:
+Please note we do not accept General Studies.

 |Access to Higher Education Diploma||Pass 60 credits with at least 45 credits achieved at Level 3.
 You must achieve 30 level 3 credits at distinction and 15 level 3 credits at merit.
 At least 15 level 3 credits should be in science subjects.
 We will not normally consider applicants who have progressed to an access course within three years of taking A levels and failed to achieve the necessary grades for entry to the course.|

 |BTEC||We accept a range of BTEC qualifications equivalent to 3 A Levels.
 BTEC National Extended Diploma with DDM For the BTEC National Extended Diploma in Early Years we require DDD|

 |Cambridge Pre-U||Pass with M2 in three Principal Subjects/Global Perspectives|

 |Scottish Highers / Advanced Highers||Scottish Advanced Highers: AB + AABBB, Scottish Higher (without AH): AAABB|

 Other qualifications are accepted by the University, please contact the department for more information.

 If you achieve a C or higher at EPQ, you will be eligible for a reduced offer, one grade below our typical offer.